 You can install multiple versions of Unity on the same computer.

-We strongly recommend that if you rename a Unity folder, you name the new folder logically (for example, add the version number to the end of the name).
-Any existing shortcuts, aliases and links to the offline docs might no longer point to the old version of Unity.
-This can be particularly confusing with the offline docs; if you suddenly find that browser bookmarks to the offline docs no longer work, then check that they have the right folder name in the URL.
+Note: If you rename a Unity folder, the recommended best practice is to name the new folder logically.
+For example, add the Unity version number at the end of the name.
+In this case, any existing shortcuts, aliases, and links to the offline documentation no longer work if they still point to the old Unity version.
+If your browser bookmarks to the offline documentation no longer work, check if the URL points to the correct folder name.